 Those archaeological notices composed by Cunningham’s scheming brain are notorious for their vagueness.
 Without quoting any historical authority, they blandly assert that a certain Fakir or Sultan probably built a particular township, building, tower, or fort, perhaps around such a period.
 The architectural style displays some Buddhist or Jain influence.

 Usually, visitors to historic sites are in a hurry.
 They are generally content with having a visual impression of the place.
 And they also presume that the notice put up by experts could not be wrong.
 But they are unaware that

 the archaeological notes in India are blatant concoctions of an alien

 imperialist, whose design used archaeology to perpetuate British rule in India and convert everybody in India to Christianity.

 His superiors, therefore, promoted and encouraged Cunningham’s sinister plan in every way.
 Soon after he is appointed archaeological surveyor, Cunningham took two assistants J. D. Scalar and Carlisle.
 From 1861 to 1865, they made a list of important historical monuments throughout India.

 After that, the Archaeological Survey of India was suddenly closed for five long years to enable Cunningham to prepare we fabricated archaeological files and put up corresponding false notices at historic sites.

-Once Cunningham did all the manipulative work, the A.S.I. reopened with a flourish in 1870 ever since all those studying history or archaeology are quoting Cunningham’s vague descriptions about the origins.
+Once Cunningham did all the manipulative work, the A.S.I. reopened with a flourish in 1870.
+Ever since all those studying history or archaeology are quoting Cunningham’s false descriptions of the origins of historical monuments.